mat-gur/CS499-Capstone/Enhancement2_DataStructures_Algorithms_MongoDB_Dashboard/README.md

 ### What enhancements were made?

-I’ve made the following enhancements:
+I have made the following enhancements:
-- I.	Made client-side sorting and searching using custom Python logic
+1. Made client-side sorting and searching using custom Python logic
-- II.
-Created an in-memory breed index using a Python dictionary to streamline filtering logic and reduce redundancy in repeated queries.
+2. Created an in-memory breed index using a Python dictionary to streamline filtering logic and reduce redundancy in repeated queries.
-- III.
-Refactored the sorting and filtering logic into modular functions to promote code reuse and separation.
+3. Refactored the sorting and filtering logic into modular functions to promote code reuse and separation.
-- IV.
-I made a binary search tree (BST) to organize dog entries by intake age, enabling efficient age range filtering and supporting future scalability for larger databases.
+4. I made a binary search tree (BST) to organize dog entries by intake age, enabling efficient age range filtering and supporting future scalability for larger databases.

 ### What skills and course outcomes were demonstrated?

-Yes, I met the course outcomes that I originally made in the beginning.
+Yes, I met the course outcomes that I originally set in the beginning.
 For outcome three, I applied algorithmic thinking and principles to redesign the dashboard’s data handling logic.
 With the BST and a breed index dictionary in place, both are strong examples of how I approached problems with data structure tradeoffs in mind.
 In outcome four, I leveraged Python and Dash effectively, using these tools in a professional and scalable way.
 I also modularized the application logic, which not only improves maintainability but also shows my ability to apply innovative computing techniques.

 ### Reflection on the process